The theater where Nirvana played their first gig

 The Community World Theater only lasted about 18 months.

-It hosted its final show on June 28th, 1988.
+It hosted its final show on June 28, 1988.
 On that occasion, more than 700 people crammed into the venue to watch a band called the Circle Jerks.
-The huge crowd attracted the attention of the local fire marshal, as the maximum occupancy was 222.
+The huge crowd attracted the attention of the local fire marshal, as the maximum occupancy of the building was 222.

-Following the incident, Mushkin immediately canceled May's lease.
-At the time, there was also considerable pressure from locals, who were unhappy with the influx of punk rockers sporting mohawks and leather jackets.
+Mushkin immediately canceled May's lease following the incident.
+At the time, there was a considerable amount of pressure from locals, who were unhappy with the influx of punk rockers sporting mohawks and leather jackets.

 Mushkin claimed that attendees regularly vandalized the neighborhood and left litter.
 A local business owner also accused patrons of jumping on cars and slashing tires.